tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/python-packages.md

 title: "Python Packages"
 description: "Learn how to install new Python packages with package management tools like pip."
 keywords: "python, pip, packages, selenium"
-date: 2020-11-11T22:02:51+05:30
+#date: 2020-11-11T22:02:51+05:30
 draft: false
-weight: 4
+#weight: 4
 aliases:
   - /get/python-packages
   - /get/pip
   - /install/python-packages
 ---

+## Installing Python packages

 Anaconda's Python Distribution comes with many of the packages we need to do scientific computing.
 If you're interested in all the packages included, click [here](https://docs.continuum.io/anaconda/packages/pkg-docs) and go to the Python 3.x tab.

-## pip

-Howevever, you may come across packages that are not installed by default.
+However, you may come across packages that are not installed by default.
 In this case we recommend you use the `pip` package management tool to install them.
+### Installation steps

 {{% warning %}}
 If your python 3 was found via `python3 --version` on the previous page, then type `pip3` instead of `pip` for all of the following python plugins.